appium/appium/packages/appium/docs/en/developing/build-drivers.md

 You may find that the existing commands don't cut it for your driver.
-If you want to expose behaviours that don't map to any of the existing commands, you can create new commands in one of two ways:
+If you want to expose behaviours that don't map to any of the existing commands, you can create new commands in one of three ways:

-1. Extending the WebDriver protocol and creating client-side plugins to access the extensions
+1. Extending the classic WebDriver protocol and creating client-side plugins to access the extensions via the classic HTTP interface
+1. Extending the WebDriver BiDi protocol with new modules and methods, accessed from a client via the BiDi interface
 1. Overloading the Execute Script command by defining [Execute Methods](../guides/execute-methods.md)